-Even as Assembly Bill 368 — to again designate and fund construction of a Veterans Cemetery at the original 125-acre “ARDA” site in the Great Park — is moving through the State Legislature, Councilmembers Melissa Fox and Christina Shea (now Mayor) are trying to steer the Council toward yet another unplanned, unstudied, and unapproved “alternative” site for a Veterans Cemetery.
+Even as Assembly Bill 368 — to again designate and fund construction of a Veterans Cemetery at the original 125-acre “ARDA” site in the Great Park — is moving through the State Legislature, Irvine Councilmember Christina Shea (now Mayor) is trying to steer the Council toward yet another unplanned, unstudied, and unapproved “alternative” site for a Veterans Cemetery.

 Really?
 Yet another site?
 Why?
 What is going on here?
 The truth of the matter is that this isn’t really about finding a “better” location for the long-promised Veterans Cemetery.
 There isn’t a better site!
 This is really about a land-use choice between putting a beautiful Veterans Memorial Park and Cemetery on the ARDA site at the Great Park, or letting developers get their hands on that property to make some big money…fast.

 It is well known that developer FivePoint Communities has long coveted the 125-acre, City-owned ARDA site — hoping to get hold of the parkland property for little or no money, and then rezone and sell it to other developers for as much as $3 million to $7 million per acre.
 What does FivePoint get out of it?
 A windfall profit of at least $500 million.
 What does the public get out of it?
 More unneeded and unwanted office, industrial and apartment development — along with the added 10,000 auto and truck trips every day that this kind of development brings.